RussiSunni/CUBES_OLAP-Data_Analysis_Project/README.md

 Using the Cubes OLAP data modelling framework, with Python and MySQL, on a Flask web app, using the CubesViewer front end for this data modelling framework.

+includes a Flask web app,
+an OLAP data model in JSON,
+and small MySQL datawarehouse, and ETL script in Python, and a few HTML views of the OLAP data.